kfleming08/kfleming08/README.md

 - 👋 Hi, I’m @kfleming08
 - 👀 I’m interested in ...
 Data Analysis
 - 🌱 I’m currently learning ...
-SQL Queries
+SQL Queries and performing analysis using R
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kfleming08/kfleming08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.